Boost Your Work to the Next Level

 Briana Una McGuckin writes Gothic Romance/Romantic Suspense.
-Her debut novel, a below-stairs Victorian Gothic called On Good Authority, is forthcoming from Thomas & Mercer on October 11, 2022.
+Her debut novel, On Good Authority, is a Victorian Gothic/Romantic Suspense.
 Among other places, her short fiction appears in the Stoker-nominated Not All Monsters anthology (Rooster Republic Press), as well as IN SOMNIO (Tenebrous Press) and A Quaint and Curious Volume of Gothic Tales (Brigids Gate Press).
 Briana has spastic diplegic cerebral palsy, a perhaps concerningly large collection of perfume oils, and a fascination with all things Victorian.

 Dana De Greff

 Dana De Greff holds a Masters in Fine Arts in fiction from the University of Miami.
 She has taught Creative Writing classes at the University of Texas at Austin, the University of Miami, Miami Arts Charter, Books & Books, The Loft Literary Center, The Writing Barn, and Austin Bat Cave.

 She is the author of Alterations (winner of the 2018 Rane Arroyo Chapbook Series published by Seven Kitchens Press), recipient of the 2018 Lillian E. Smith Writer-in-Service Award, and the 2017-2018 Literary Artist-in-Residence at the Deering Estate.
 She has been accepted or awarded scholarships from Tent: Creative Writing, the Tin House Summer Writers’ Workshop, The Key West Literary Seminar, the Lemon Tree House Residency in Tuscany, and Hedgebrook.